Latest News

 Trying to Locate a Lost 401 (k) or Pension? - CNBC.com

-Though the database is currently geared only toward older retirees, as they are the ones who may need it most, plans are to make it available to younger people in the future.
+Although the database is currently geared toward older retirees, who may need it most, plans are to make it available to younger people in the future.
 In the meantime, there are other ways for someone under 65 to look for their missing retirement funds.

-To read the full article by Sarah Agostino, click here …
+To read the full article by Ms. Agostino, click here …

 The link provided above connects readers to the full content of the posted article.
 The URL (Internet address) for this link is valid on the posted date; socialsecurityreport.org cannot guarantee the duration of the link’s validity.
 Also, the opinions expressed in these postings are the viewpoints of the original source and are not explicitly endorsed by AMAC, Inc.; the AMAC Foundation, Inc.; or socialsecurityreport.org.